Midsomer Norton

 Midsomer Norton /ˈmɪdsʌmər ˈnɔrtən/ is a town near the Mendip Hills in Bath and North East Somerset, England, 10 mi south-west of Bath, 10 mi north-east of Wells, 10 mi north-west of Frome, 12 mi west of Trowbridge and 16 mi south-east of Bristol.
 It has a population of around 13,000.
 Along with Radstock and Westfield it used to be part of the conurbation and large civil parish of Norton Radstock, but is now a town council in its own right.
 It is also part of the unitary authority of Bath and North East Somerset.

-Midsomer Norton is characterised by the River Somer which runs the length of the town centre, the river itself was regenerated with new plant life during the summer of 2012 in a bid to improve the aesthetics of the town centre.
+Midsomer Norton is characterised by the River Somer which runs the length of the town centre.
+The river itself was regenerated with new plant life during the summer of 2012 in a bid to improve the aesthetics of the town centre.
 The Town has a long history which can be seen through a number of early churches which remain, but really started to grow and become a transport hub with the development of the Somerset coalfield.
 For many years the coalmines provided employment for local men until they ceased operations in the 1960s, around the same time that the town's two railway stations also closed.
-Afterwards, good employment opportunities still remained for the town with elements of the print industry, and although some of these plants have also now begun to close, overall employment levels in the area remain very high.
+Afterwards, good employment opportunities still remained for the town with elements of the print industry.
+Some of these plants have also now begun to close, but overall employment levels in the area remain very high.

 Midsomer Norton provides shopping and service industries for the surrounding areas and supports several music venues and bands.
 The town has four primary schools and two large secondary schools.
 Midsomer Norton is home to a leisure centre, several sports clubs and provides youth opportunities such as Scouts and Guides.
 It has been the birthplace or home to several notable people.